cysouw/qlcMatrix/cran-comments.md

 - I removed many "\dontrun" because with more modern computers many calculations dropped below 5 sec.
 - I changed most remaining examples of "\dontrun" into "\donttest".
 - Only real examples of errors remain as "\dontrun": either examples of limits to the computations, or a few graphics that raise errors on some platforms because of Unicode non-compliance.
 - On the CRAN-devel-builder it took a bit more time, which resulted in automatic rejection.
-To alleviate this, I encapsulated more examples in "\donttest"
+To alleviate this, I went back and encapsulated many more examples in "\donttest"
-- However, I simply don't get all numbers away!
-As soon as I change some examples, other examples report longer elapsed time.
+- However, as soon as I exclude some examples, examples of other functions start to report longer elapsed time.
 Very strange.
+Unfortunately, I had to exclude way more examples than I wanted to get inside the allowed elapsed time.

 ### minor corrections: